dratini0/portalengine/index.md

 kind of a matrix: even a non-uniform scale!

-These portals are similar to Unreal Engine's WarpZones, or Source's Areaportals but are much more capable then those, as they allow any arbitrary affine transform.
+These portals are similar to Unreal Engine's WarpZones, or Source's Areaportals but are much more capable than those, as they allow any arbitrary affine transform.

-They are stationary and transition through them will be seamless, allowing fo various forms of impossible spaces.
+They are stationary and transition through them will be seamless, allowing for various forms of impossible spaces.

 ## Insipration